jkokkat/seg3103_playground/lab03/README.md

       assertEquals(expectedDayAfter, today.nextDate());
 }
 ```
 I also achieved 100% coverage for the method isLeapYear().
 The initial test suite did not have a test where the year was a century year divisible by 400.
-So, we added the following test case, where the year is 2000 (which is a century year divisible by 400):
+So, I added the test case, when the year is 2000 since it is a century divisible by 400.
 ```bash
  @Test
   void nextDate_leapYear(){